What is severe combined immunodeficiency (SCID)?

-SCID is diagnosed in one infant per 40,000 to 100,000 live births.
-That is a total of about 40 to 100 infants diagnosed with SCID in the United States each year.
+SCID occurs in about one infant in every 50,000 live births.
+That means about 70 infants are found to have SCID in the United States each year.

 Symptoms of SCID in infants include the following: